Park-SeungWoo/safe-restaurant/db_data/README.md

-# Processing SafeRestaurant data save
+# Auto detect safe restaurant data changes and save

 ## Used modules